Have you ever heard about Swedish Flower Hen chickens? This chicken breed has an interesting name because it contains the word hen.

 Diet

 Swedish Flower Hens requires a high-quality, nutrient-dense feed.
 When they are chicks, you should provide them with meals that are richer in protein.
-Additionally, Adults who begin laying eggs can benefit from an increase in calcium in their diet.
+Additionally, Adults who begin laying eggs can benefit from increased calcium in their diet.

-Hens lacking in calcium and protein may lay eggs with thin shells, resulting in less nutritious eggs.
-Allowing your chickens to range will help them acquire all of the nutrition they require.
+Hens lacking calcium and protein may lay eggs with thin shells, resulting in less nutritious eggs.
+Allowing your chickens to range will help them acquire all the required nutrition.

-Chickens that are allowed to roam freely can forage for nutrients and help to control pests.
+Chickens allowed to roam freely can forage for nutrients and help control pests.
 As a result, it’s a win-win situation for both you and your birds.

 Also read: Best chicken dewormer for your flocks